medeiros/medeiros.github.io/_posts/2020-10-09-Kafka-Core-Concepts.md

 Figure 5: System can produce and consume data to and from Kafka.
 {:.figcaption}

+### Basic Terminology: Brokers, Producers and Consumers

+As presented in the previous figure, Kafka have some particular names for its main architecture components:

+- **Broker:** is the same of a Kafka Server.
+A Kafka Cluster is a group of brokers;
+- **Producer:** is the client that produces data to Kafka Broker;
+- **Consumer:** is the client that consumes data from Kafka Broker;

 ## Kafka main characteristics

 - **Distributed:** Kafka works with several servers (or "brokers"), that form a